code-builders/curriculum/rails/rails-forms.md

 ## form_for
 `form_for` is very similar, except it binds the form to an ActiveRecord object.
 The only required argument is takes is any ActiveRecord object.
-Rails will assume the action to submit to using the RESTful convention (POST to '/products' for creating new records and PUT/PATCH to '/products/:id' for updating existing records, for example).
+Rails will assume the action to submit to using the RESTful convention (POST to '/products' for creating new records and PATCH to '/products/:id' for updating existing records, for example).

 ```erb
 <%= form_for @product do |f| %>